 - Make sure that it is relevant content to your industry and not off topic

 - Think about what your audience is looking for and ensure that you are the answer to the search terms they are using

 There are two options, you can either get in touch with an expert (coughs loudly and says ‘pick me’) or you can have a go yourself.
 We would strongly recommend doing some kind of map or calendar that charts the seasonal and national events that affect your business, and takes account of peaks and troughs.
 Next write a list of potential blogs and allocate them to you map – then start to build your content plan.

-Alternatively, you can contact us on 07828 669152 or email for further information and to discuss why blogs are important for business.
+Alternatively, you can contact us on 07828 669152 or email for further information and to discuss why blogs for business are so important.
 We are always happy to chat to businesses that want more help and advice with their content marketing strategy.